-- < 24 credit hours, he/she must have a cumulative grade point average of at least 1.8

-- >24 credit hour, he/she must have a cumulative grade point average of at least 2.0
+<than 24 credit hours, he/she must have a cumulative grade point average of at least 1.8 than 24 credit hour, he/she must have a cumulative grade point average of at least 2.0

-- The following grades are also excluded from the qualitative measurement:

-- Incomplete (I)

-- In Progress (IP)

-- Passing (P)

-- Withdrawal (W)

 2. Quantitative Measure:

 SAP also includes the PACE at which a student must progress through a program to ensure that the student completes a degree within a maximum timeframe.
 PACE is calculated as follows: